ibm-cloud-docs/cephaas/block_storage_volume_sds_view.md

 View details about a block storage volume or summary information about all volumes for the chosen service instance.
 {: shortdesc}

-## Viewing information about volumes in the UI
+## Viewing volume details in the UI
 {: #viewvols}
 {: ui}

-List all volumes and view details for a single volume for the chosen service instance.
+You can view a summary of all volumes and view details for a single volume for the chosen deployment.

-### Viewing information about all volumes in the UI
+### Viewing summay information of all volumes in the UI
 {: #viewvols-ui}

 To view all the Block storage volumes, in the [console], navigate to **Block Storage > Volumes**.